Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

 **Inputs:**

-1. `msg`: the string to be signed.
+1. `msghash`: the hash being signed that commits to all public parameters.
+See [Borromean Ring Signature Message Hash](#borromean-ring-signature-message-hash) for an example.
 2. `n`: number of rings.
 3. `m`: number of signatures in each ring.
 4. `M`: number of discrete logarithms to prove per signature (1 for normal signature, 2 for dlog equality proof).